DataDog/integrations-core/docs/developer/meta/config-specs.md

 - `name` - This is the name of the file the Agent will look for (**REQUIRED**)
 - `example_name` - This is the name of the example file the Agent will ship.
 If none is provided, the default will be `conf.yaml.example`.
+The exceptions are:
+  - Auto-discovery files, which are named `auto_conf.yaml`
-The exception is auto-discovery files, which are also named `auto_conf.yaml`.
+  - Python-based core check default files, which are named `conf.yaml.default`
 - `options` - A list of [options](#options) (**REQUIRED**)

 ### Options